lmullen/americas-public-bible/website/content/essay/bibliography/index.md

 Luhrmann, T. M. When God Talks Back: Understanding the American Evangelical Relationship with God.
 Knopf, 2012.

 Lum, Kathryn Gin.
 “The Historyless Heathen and the Stagnating Pagan: History as Non-Native Category?”
 Religion and American Culture: A Journal of Interpretation 28, no. 1 (January 1, 2018): 52–91. https://doi.org/10.1525/rac.2018.28.1.52.

+Manseau, Peter. *The Jefferson Bible: A Biography*.
+Princeton University Press, 2020.

 McDannell, Colleen.
 Material Christianity: Religion and Popular Culture in America.
 New Haven: Yale University Press, 1995.